calbertts/nodespring/README.md

 # NodeSpring

+NodeSpring is a framework to create NodeJS applications using common patterns used in other programming languages and frameworks like Java and Spring.

 ```bash
 npm install nodespring
 ```

-## Why I made this?
-If you have worked with Java and Spring you have learned some concepts and ways to code and test that can be challenge to find out on NodeJS.
-I'm conscious about Javascript has its own nature, but please, don't hate me because with this I'm making Javascript more like Java, at least with the syntax, I just want to make the developer's life easier by reducing the bolierplate code, that's all.

-Although Dependency Injection (DI) is a concept which is used in several programming languages including Javascript, I have to say, I love the way Spring does, that's why I wanted to have the nice syntax to declare dependencies from Spring and also, the great features and flexibility you can have with Javascript.

-It's important to mention that Unit Testing is easier when you use DI, creating references to interfaces instead of implementations is a good practice if you want to have decoupled and maintainable code.

 ## Concepts
-First of all, I want to give you a general review of the concepts used by NodeSpring:
+The concepts used by NodeSpring:

 * **Controllers**
-  Basically the end points where you deal with HTTP methods (GET, POST, etc.) and invoke the service layer
+  The end points where you deal with HTTP methods (GET, POST, etc.) and invoke the service layer

 * **Services**
-  If you divide your application in modules, it's nice to have a service layer where you define the way that other modules are going to communicate with the other ones
+  Since you have several modules in your application, it's a good practice to have a service layer where you define the way that those modules are going to communicate each other

-* **Interfaces and Implementations**
+* **Interfaces**
-  An interface in *NodeSpring* is a Javascript class (ES6) where you define methods without business logic, just the definition and a specific format explained in the documentation.
+  An interface in *NodeSpring* is a Javascript class (ES6) where you define methods without business logic, just the definition.

+* **Implementations**
-  An implementation is a class that implements all the methods defined on the interface.
+  An implementation is a class that implements all the methods defined on the interface, here is where your business logic should be placed

-* **Unit testing**
+* **Unit tests**
-  This is basically the ability to isolate your Service/Implementation code to be tested, the isolation can be achieved using mocks, *NodeSpring* has a mechanism to do it.
+  They are Javascript classes (ES6) where you test every single method of your Service/Implementation using the mechanism provided by *NodeSpring*

 ## How they looks like?

 A *Controller* looks like this:

 ```javascript